jeff-v-h/Recaura/README.md

-# Dawn
+# Recaura

 A project in the midst of development to practice using Clean Architecture in the backend.
 Physiotherapy management software for entering and storing data for consultations.

 ## Getting started

 This repository houses both front and back-end components of the application.
-The front-end application sits within the Dawn.ClientApp directory.
+The front-end application sits within the Recaura.ClientApp directory.

 ### Requirements